The Fool: Modern RWS Tarot Card Meanings

 The Fool is generally seen as a positive card, representing exciting new potential.
 However, its darker side, especially when reversed, can point to naivety and recklessness.
 Context is always key.

-Study The Major Arcana
+Quick RWS Links: The 22 Major Arcana

 Toby Skibinski